Robert Hooke was a Renaissance Man – a jack of all trades, and a master of many.

 Aged 20, in 1655, Hooke’s career took a further turn towards science.

 His abilities in working with mechanical instruments had become very refined, and he secured work in Oxford as an assistant to one of the founders of modern chemistry – Robert Boyle.
-Hooke worked with Boyle for seven years, during which time Boyle discovered Boyle’s Law using air pumps designed and built largely by Hooke.
+Hooke worked with Boyle for seven years; during this time Boyle discovered Boyle’s Law using air pumps designed and built largely by Hooke.

 The Royal Society